VeinDevTtv/gt3-tracker/README.md

 - **Customizable Goal Settings**:
   - Set your savings target amount
   - Customize the goal name (default is "Porsche GT3")
+  - Browse and select from a gallery of luxury cars
+  - Dynamic car images that change based on your selected goal
   - Set a start date for your savings journey
 - **Weekly Profit Tracking**:
   - Input your weekly savings/profits